Imigration and Customs

 The agreement creating the task force emphasized the following premise: law enforcement agencies and entities with responsibilities for the enforcement of the criminal law related to controlled dangerous substances can make a more efficient use of their powers and resources, and thereby provide a higher quality of law enforcement service to the public through mutual cooperation of the parties and the formation of a task force.

 The task force is not only successful at arresting narcotics offenders and seizing their drugs, but also in the confiscation and forfeiture of their ill-gotten gains.
 Over the years, the member agencies have shared in the asset seizures and participated in a number of common projects to the benefit of each agency and the community.

-In 2008, supervision of the coordinated police issues at the Child Advocacy and Investigations Center was transferred to the Carroll County State Attorney’s Office under the guidance of Mr. Walt Akers.
-Along with the Maryland State Police and the Westminster Police Department, two detectives from the Sheriff’s Office are on staff at that location to investigate all physical and sexual child abuse occurring in Carroll County.
+Supervision of the coordinated police issues at the Child Advocacy and Investigations Center is under the guidance of Sergeant Brad Brown of the Carroll County Sheriff's Office.
+Along with the Maryland State Police and the Westminster Police Department, three detectives from the Sheriff’s Office are on staff at that location to investigate all physical and sexual child abuse occurring in Carroll County.
 The unit is also primarily responsible for the investigation of all adult sex crimes.